2tle/LessonPPT/README.md

 # LessonPPT
 This is a repository that collects my class ppt.

-DO NOT USE THIS WITHOUT MY PERMIT
+DO NOT USE THIS WITHOUT MY ALLOW